 - eating becomes and remains an enjoyable experience.

-In this leaflet we look at eating habits.
-Let’s start with
+On this webpage we look at eating habits.

 Foods can essentially be divided into three groups: